-This edition was published by Atheneum Books for Young Readers on 2003 in paperback and has 281 pages.
+It is part of the , series and is a This fantasy is a paperback edition that was published by Atheneum Books for Young Readers on 2003 and has 281 pages.

 Second in the Immortals fantasy adventure series for middle-grade readers (ninth in the overall Tortall series) and revolving around Daine, a 14-year-old girl Gifted with the ability to speak to animals as well as heal them.
 If you’re interested, there is a chronological listing of the Tortall books on my website.